Looking for a cost-effective and fast solution for your storage or industrial needs? Consider our 20m(W) x 50m(L) prefabricated warehouse…

 Type: Roof horizontal bracing, wall bracing.

-2)Wall bracing: It uses to improve the stability of the wall frame structure
+2).
+Wall bracing is implemented to enhance the stability of the wall frame structure.

-3)Transmit wind load, crane brake load and seismic load to the load-bearing members
+3).
+Transmit wind load, crane brake load, and seismic load to the load-bearing members.

 The structural layout of Portal Steel Frame Buildings